A novel multiscale modelling for the hemodynamics in retinal microcirculation with an analytic solution for the capillary-tissue coupled system: Models

 where $ p_{up}$ and $p_{down}$ are the upstream and downstream pressures, $R$ is the resistance and $q$ is flow rate.

-In the structured tree model arterioles and venules would grow from terminal vessels until their radii are decreased to $r=6~\unit{\um}$, which is the characteristic radius of capillary \citep{jozsa_porous_2021,fritz_1d0d3d_2022}, and the branching is performed similarly as that in L-system \citep{julien_one-dimensional_2023}.
-Then the equivalent resistance of root vessels are calculated recursively for resistive boundary condition.
+In the structured tree model deep vessels would grow from terminal superficial vessels until their radii are decreased to $r=6~\rm{\upmu m}$, which is the characteristic radius of capillary \cite{jozsa_porous_2021,fritz_1d0d3d_2022}, and the branching is performed similarly as that in L-system \cite{julien_one-dimensional_2023}.
+The radius of vessel $r_v$ is computed using equations$~$(\ref{daughter_one_vessel_radius}) or (\ref{daughte_two_vessel_radius}), while the length is given by $l_v=\xi r_v$.
+Given the radius and length, the resistance of a single vessel is given by

+where the viscosity $\eta_k$ is computed by Pries \textit{et al.}'s model.
+Then the equivalent resistance of the root vessel in a structured tree is calculated recursively for resistive boundary condition.
 For a vessel $M$ with its own resistance $R_M$ and its daughter vessels with resistances $R_{d_1,eq}$ and $R_{d_2,eq}$, the total equivalent resistance is

 where